L401/Senior_Capstone_Fall_2023/README.md

 source venv/bin/activate   # On Windows, use: venv\Scripts\activate
 ```

-Now, install the required packages using the pdfparser_requirements.txt file:
+Next, install the required packages using the pdfparser_requirements.txt file:

 ```bash
 pip install -r pdfparser_requirements.txt
 ```

+Install Tesseract (Optical character recognition):
+Follow the tutorial here: https://linuxhint.com/install-tesseract-windows/

+Which has a link for the download at: https://github.com/UB-Mannheim/tesseract/wiki

+This allows the PDF Parser to extract the text from the images using OCR technology

 Current Status
 Final Version still in production.